This post was first published in August 2018 and has been updated to include newer episodes of Good One.

 Kenan Thompson: I would say any Kate McKinnon sketch.
 She does such incredible work.
 It’s incredible.

-KT: Oh my God.
-Hell, yeah, that’s a good one.
+Thompson: Oh my God.
+Hell yeah, that’s a good one.

 Nikki Glaser on Rachel Feinstein’s “Niece”